 Grants and Resource Development encompasses all phases of proposal development, grant implementation, and award management.
 We notify faculty and staff about grant opportunities and assist in the planning of projects and programs.
 Our office also submits Board Resolutions and Information Only Items (FIO's) directly related to contract and grant-funded activities.

-Institutional Effectiveness supports continuous improvement throughout the College to advance student equity, success, and achievement.
-We promote a deeper understanding of CCSF students and programs through institutional research and outcomes assessment.
-We also provide leadership and support for data-informed program review, college planning, and related decision-making.
+Research, Planning, and Institutional Effectiveness supports continuous improvement throughout the College to advance student equity, success, and achievement.
+We promote deeper understanding of CCSF students and programs through institutional research and outcomes assessment and support data-informed integrated planning.

 Re-imagining the Student Experience (RiSE) is CCSF's responses to guided pathways.
 RiSE focuses on closing the student equity and opportunity gaps through transformational change on improving the student experience of the college at every step by finding creative solutions to systemic issues that prove to create barriers for students.

 Workforce Development works closely with Student Development to support students' successful career development.
 Partners include the City and County of San Francisco community, the SF Office of Economic and Workforce Development (OEWD), regional community-based organizations, employers, industry associations, labor unions, regional community colleges, and like-minded partners pursuing strategies which connect adults to high-demand, high-wage, high-skilled employment in the California economy.